Long Beach to Catalina: A Local Getaway

 How to Get from Long Beach to Catalina Island: No long flights, no passport, no jet lag

-If you’ve ever wondered how far Catalina Island is from Long Beach, the answer is refreshingly simple: about 22 miles and just over one hour by boat.
+If you’ve ever wondered how far Catalina Island is from Long Beach, the answer is refreshingly simple: about 22 miles and just over one hour by ferry

-Daily ferries to Catalina Island depart directly from Long Beach, making the journey seamless and stress-free.
+Daily ferries to Catalina Island depart directly from Long Beach via the Catalina Express, making the journey seamless and stress-free.
 For Long Beach travelers, this is one of the easiest and most accessible island escapes in Southern California.

 What Makes Catalina Island Different From Other Island Getaways